UCSF-DataSci/05-first-exam-anya-decarlo/README.md

 ## Question 1: Project Setup (15 points)

 @@ -93,9 +92,9 @@ Create a Python script that performs various operations on DNA sequences.
-Your s
+Your sript should:

 1. Accept a DNA sequence as a command-line argument.
 2. Implement the following functions: